 Press article about Carole Miller.
 Click on headline to see the entire cutting.

 In May 2016 The Pirate Radio Hall of Fame heard from Carole.
 She sent us this press cutting from the Mercury, dated 23rd June 1966,

 which described her as “the ‘piratess’ from Wagga Wagga”.

 Some Radio 270 local advertisers.
 The third commercial is for Stapleton Lipton Entertainment.
 Bandleader Cyril Stapleton's wife was an investor in Radio 270.
 Tapes courtesy of Guy Hamilton and Hans Knot (duration 3

 Ed Moreno joined Radio 270 in 1967.
 Here he is with Mike Barron on news-reading duties from May of that year.
 Tape courtesy of Stuart Russell (duration 5 minutes 36 seconds)

-When Radio City closed down, Paul Kramer joined Caroline North but quickly moved on to Radio 270.
+When Radio City closed down, Paul Kramer joined Radio Caroline but quickly moved on to Radio 270.
 This recording is from August 1967 and is courtesy of Manfred Steinkrauss (duration 4 minutes 29 seconds)